abdulsalamdeveloper1999/MovieApp-MVVM-Provider/README.md

 - **Description:** This Flutter application is built with the MVVM (Model-View-ViewModel) architecture and utilizes REST APIs to display movie posters, titles, languages, release dates, and overviews.
 It also incorporates the Provider state management for efficient data handling and presentation.
+Additionally, the app features user authentication, including sign-up and sign-in functionality, with authentication persistence using shared preferences.

 ## Contact